kawaii5/izbicki.me/blog/Conversions.md

 The UCS-2 uses a fixed-length format rather than the variable length format.
 This means that each character is exactly 2-bytes long.
 Some mistaken UCS-2 as UTF-16 [(Read more)](http://en.wikipedia.org/wiki/Universal_Character_Set).

-The `string` class is able to handle variable-length and multi-byte characters if encoding is used.
+The `string` class is able to handle variable-length and multi-byte characters if encoding is used (such as UTF-8 or UTF-16).

-To do these conversions in C++, you should use `codecvt` and `string` libraries. [(Read more)](http://stackoverflow.com/questions/4358870/convert-wstring-to-string-encoded-in-utf-8).
+To do these conversions in C++, you should use [`codecvt`](http://www.cplusplus.com/reference/locale/codecvt/?kw=codecvt) and `string` libraries. [(Read more)](http://stackoverflow.com/questions/4358870/convert-wstring-to-string-encoded-in-utf-8).

 On the other hand, Haskell has a clean and simple way of converting and storing unicode characters.
 Haskell uses one library, [`Data.Text.Encoding`](http://hackage.haskell.org/package/text-1.1.1.3/docs/Data-Text-Encoding.html) to do these conversions.